 It is normal in Japanese culture for parents to let their kids as young as first graders commute to school alone.
 That’s how safe Japan is.
 If a six-year-old can navigate the busy Tokyo streets alone, it’s pretty sure that any tourist would be safe roaming around the country too.
 If you left a bag in the station or at the park, chances are it would still be there when you come back for it.
-This is why we rank Japan as one of the the top safest countries to visit this year.
+This is why we rank Japan as one of the top safest countries to visit this year.

 You can enjoy looking up the sky while admiring the magnificent Northern Lights without worries in Norway.
 The country ranks highly in safety and security.
 The winters could be biting cold and the temperatures are extremely low, but at least crime rates are low in the country as well.
-This is why Iceland is one of the the top safest countries to visit this year.
+This is why Norway is one of the top safest countries to visit this year.

 Canada is the second largest country in the world.
 It is known for its beautiful national parks and untouched nature.
 You can visit Banff National Park and Niagara Falls anytime you want and not worry about being in danger, because Canada is part of the top ten safest countries in the world on almost every list and survey there is.
 The only thing you probably won’t be safe from is the cold temperatures, especially during winter time.
 Make sure to wear proper gear.